matamehta/merge-cucumber-reports/README.md

 Cucumber allows the running of failed tests by using a rerun formatter.
 As a result of this a new json report file is generated with passing and/or failing tests.
-This java function caters for merging of the cucumber json report from the 2nd rerun to the 1st run.
+This java function caters for merging of the cucumber json report from the 2nd run to the 1st run.

 This becomes primarily useful for when using it on jenkins as a CI pipeline.
 Without the merging, jenkins shows both reports and as such, may result in duplication of test scenarios being displayed on the html publisher.
 By merging the two reports, we will have one json report which holds the latest results of the test scenarios.